mui/material-ui/docs/data/base/components/select/select.md

 ### Basics

-The following demo shows how to create and style a select component.
+The following demo shows how to create and style a Select component.
-Note that it also uses [Unstyled Popper](/base/react-popper/) to render a popup for the list of options:

 {{"demo": "UnstyledSelectSimple.js", "defaultCodeOpen": false}}

 #### Form submission

-The value(s) chosen in the Select can be posted to a server using a standard HTML form.
+The value(s) chosen in the Unstyled Select can be posted to a server using a standard HTML form.
-When the `name` prop is set, the Unstyled Select will render a hidden input with the selected value.
+When the `name` prop is set, the Select will render a hidden input with the selected value.

 {{"demo": "UnstyledSelectForm.js" }}